 What's a 529 Plan?

-529 Plans offer tax-advantaged investments to encourage saving for future higher education expenses of a designated beneficiary (commonly one's child or grandchild).
+529 college savings plans are a great way to save for college.
+They offer tax-advantaged contributions and earnings on qualified expenses, plus investment options to encourage saving for future education expenses of a designated beneficiary (commonly one's child, grandchild, niece, nephew, or other loved ones).
 States offer and administer these plans, named after Section 529 of the Internal Revenue Code.
 Wisconsin's two plans, Edvest and Tomorrow's Scholar, are managed under contract by TIAA-CREF Tuition Financing, Inc. and Voya Investment Management.

-All withdrawals from 529 plans for qualifed higher education expenses remain free from federal income tax.
+All withdrawals from 529 plans for qualified education expenses remain free from federal income tax.
 Wisconsin (and most states) mirror the federal rules for state tax purposes.
+Qualified expenses for higher education include tuition, books, software, computers and related technology, room and board, and some other fees.
+Elementary and secondary school tuition only, up to $10,000 per beneficiary each year was added as allowed expenses in 2018.
 Some states allow additional tax benefits for certain new contributions, usually for that state's plan(s).
-Currently, Wisconsin residents are allowed a subtraction from their state taxable income of up to $3,140.
-Residents of other states should check to see if state tax benefits are available in your home state.
+And now the costs to attain an apprenticeship are qualified expenses under 529 plans, along with a one-time use of up to $10,000 to pay student loan debt.

 (+) External Link - Browser opens in a new window.